Jeevithaelumalai/Ex02-Outlier/README.md

 ### Program:
 #### 1) & (2) Examine price_per_sqft column and use IQR to remove outliers and create new dataframe.
-Program developed by : R.brindha Register number : 21222230023
+Program developed by :JEEVITHA E
+Register number : 21222230054

 import pandas as pd import numpy as np import seaborn as sns